nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the filter operation works.

+<u>Step 1:</u>

-Step 1: The user launches the app with the stored student list holding the initial student data and the lesson list holding the initial lesson data in TuitiONE (only the fields of each object relevant to filter are shown in the diagrams below).
+The user launches the app with the stored student list holding the initial student data and the lesson list holding the initial lesson data in TuitiONE (only the fields of each object relevant to filter are shown in the diagrams below).

 ![FilterState0](images/DeveloperGuideImage/FilterState0.png)

+<u>Step 2:</u>

-Step 2: The user executes `filter g/S2 s/English`  to filter out S2 English lessons and S2 students.
+The user executes `filter g/S2 s/English`  to filter out S2 English lessons and S2 students.
 The `filter` command causes the `FilterCommand#execute(model)` method to be called which then filters the respective lists to only show the relevant objects.

 ![FilterState1](images/DeveloperGuideImage/FilterState1.png)

+<u>Step 3:</u>

-Step 3: The user executes `list` to get back the initial lists before the filter.
+The user executes `list` to get back the initial lists before the filter.

 The following sequence diagram shows how the filter operation works: